josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- fade to shot of habitat ship, escorted by Dojeer and IEE ships, arriving at earth

 So.
 We live.
 We grow.
-We work to meet next challenge that life throws our way.
+We work to meet the next challenge that life throws our way.

 We are humans.